We all got through the summer and the first half of Fall without any major incidents.

-On the Bolo side of things, I was handling business at the Port, Doe was making his rounds throughout upstate New York and Connecticut.
+On the Bolo side of things, I was handling business at the Port.
+Doe was making his rounds throughout upstate New York and Connecticut.

-Over at HQ, we had Biz and his little nephew, Luciano, working on this new age computer scam involving social security numbers, EBT cards and food stamps- Biz had a mind for mind-numbing admin work and Lucci, like all kids born in the 80s, was a computer hacking genius.
-If done correctly, this hustle alone would make HQ worth its rent money.
+Over at HQ, we had Biz and his baby mother’s sister’s son, a nineteen-year-old named Luciano, working on this new age computer scam involving social security numbers, EBT cards and food stamps- Biz had a knack for mind-numbing admin work and Lucci, like all kids born in the 80s, was a computer hacking genius.
+If managed correctly, this hustle alone would make HQ worth its rent money.
 Mundo and I had both been keeping half an eye on it, and had agreed to give Biz another couple of months to work out the kinks.
 EBT cards were slowly starting to replace the physical books of food stamps, so he was gonna need a little more time.
-And if Biz could mobilize his crew of juniors to step up their stoop sales activities, they’d have their own constantly replenished inventory- fiends were already used to trading their food stamps for product.
-Adding electronic debit cards to the mix would add a few steps to the workflow, but that’s what Biz was messing around with at the present time.
-We estimated we’d be really up and running by January.

 Doe had been messing with this little Westchester white girl named Eula, who seemed hell-bent on becoming the vanilla hood princess of Bed Stuy, so I privately marked her as the perfect candidate for drop courier, once we had our clients confirmed and routes solidified.
-Princesa Blanquita was a little too interested in sniffing dope for me to want to keep too looped in, but she’d do for a few things here and there.
+Princesa Blanquita was a little too interested in sniffing dope for me to want to keep her too looped in, but she’d do for a few things here and there.

 Once our peri peri chicken dinners were demolished, we did the run-through: